lp6m/yolov5s_android/convert_model/README.md

 # Model Conversion (PyTorch -> ONNX -> OpenVino -> Tensorflow -> TfLite)
-## Why we convert the model via OpenVino?
+## Why we convert the model via OpenVino format?
 As you know, PyTorch have the `NCHW` layout, and Tensorfloww have `NHWC` layout.
-`onnx-tf` supports model conversion from onnx to tensorflow, but the converted model includes a lot of `Transpose` layer because of the layout difference.
+[`onnx-tf`](https://github.com/onnx/onnx-tensorflow) supports model conversion from onnx to tensorflow, but the converted model includes a lot of `Transpose` layer because of the layout difference.
 By using OpenVino's excellent model optimizer and [`openvino2tensorflow`](https://github.com/PINTO0309/openvino2tensorflow), we can obtain a model without unnecessary transpose layers.
 For more information, please refer this article by the developer of `openvino2tensorflow` : [Converting PyTorch, ONNX, Caffe, and OpenVINO (NCHW) models to Tensorflow / TensorflowLite (NHWC) in a snap](https://qiita.com/PINTO/items/ed06e03eb5c007c2e102)